Silicon Wafer Substrate

 Q: What is the difference between glass substrate and silicon substrate?

-A: Glass carrier wafers are used throughout several applications, such as MEMS, semiconductors, and more.
-In comparison to silicon, glass substrate carriers are flatter, stiffer, and provide superior thermal stability so that device wafers can be handled safely.
+A: Glass carrier wafers are used throughout several applications, such as MEMS and semiconductors, particularly for temporary bonding.
+In comparison to silicon, glass substrate carriers can be made flatter and stiffer, and provide superior thermal stability so that device wafers can be handled safely through processing steps.
+Glass is also electrically insulating, which can be beneficial for certain applications.

 Q: What is the hardness of silicon wafer substrate?